-In the initial blog in this series, we warned of the current need to start transitioning your customers’ 3G equipment before network carrier support ends.
+In the initial blog in this series, we warned of the current need to start transitioning your customers’ equipment before network carrier support ceases at the end of 3G.
 There are even more reasons to upgrade.

 Another nuance of LTE are user equipment categories or classes that define the performance specifications of LTE devices.
 Security systems modules will typically use either Category 1 (Cat 1) or Category 3 (Cat 3) LTE.
 Cat 3 LTE is what is available now and offers data transfer speeds and voice quality and two-way voice capabilities similar to your smart phone.
 Cat 1 LTE are less expensive modules and are available for data only applications.

 What the industry is really waiting for is VoLTE (Voice over LTE) certification on Cat 1 to ensure two-way voice functionality.
 VoLTE offers up to 3x more voice and data capacity than older 3G.
 It offers a much stronger signal to penetrate buildings eliminating more areas that can’t get cellular reception.
 Many countries and carriers have rolled out VoLTE, but when full coverage will occur is still unknown.
 Without VoLTE, the trade-off is lower speed (100 Mbps to 10 Mbps).
 Your customers probably will not notice a slower data transmission speed by their security systems.

 The sunset dates from the major carriers continue to be in flux.
 One news source says Verizon will turn its 3G network off at the end of 2020; another gives a later date at the end of 2022.
 Starting this month in January, Verizon will no longer activate an existing 3G device or allow customers with 3G phones to transfer service from one account to another account.